Kiranjith83/SA/SA.md

   - This incurs charges.
 Useful if customer is still seeing the older data, after the data is updated at the origin.
   - Create an invalidate individual objects, entire dir, sub dir etc (Example /* to invalidate everything).
     - It means no longer it will go to edge location.
+- CloudFront can be secured using the WAF, or use Geo Match feature for blocking an entire country to access the content.

 ## OAI
 - Origin Access Identity.